synadia-io/control-plane/demo/README.md

-# Helix Beta Demo
+# Synadia Control Plane Demo

-Helix is currently in Private Beta.
+Synadia Control Plane is currently in Private Beta.
 If you would like to participate in the Beta program, please contact `info@synadia.com`

 ## Prerequisites

-Login to the Helix Beta docker registry using the credentials that you were given:
+Login to the Control Plane Beta docker registry using the credentials that you were given:

 ```bash
 docker login registry.helix-dev.synadia.io